Properties & Pathways

 Privacy

-Another reason for off market sales is a seller might prefer to keep the sale hush hush.
+Another reason for off market sales is that sellers may prefer to keep the sale discreet, especially in 2025 when corporate strategies and refinancing pressures are under the spotlight.

 Big property players might not want competitors to figure out their investment or divestment strategy by marketing or advertising their sale, or don’t want the press to know their business, so will sell the property to a small pool of buyers.